 - With your Adjustment Layer highlighted in the sequence, open the Lumetri Color panel on the right-hand side.

 - Make your color Adjustments, remembering every clip below it on the timeline will have the effect applied.

 The next step is to add your effects.
 In this example, we are going to make some color changes, add some noise, grain, and a vignette.

-- In the Effects Control panel, search for your chosen effect on the right hand side.
+- In the Effects workspace, search for your chosen effect on the right hand side.